ONE Kitsap

 Additional Notes about One Kitsap:

-• Funded and delivered as a five-year initiative, but also intended to establish capacity for KEDA to deliver solutions, impact, and value for many years in the future.
+• Funded and delivered as a five-year initiative, this plan is intended to establish capacity for KEDA to deliver solutions, impact, and value for many years in the future.
 The first few years will focus on building new organizational capacity.

 • Stakeholders, investors, and community leaders will be deployed through ad hoc and committee tasks as needed to supplement KEDA staff capacity and advance the collective agenda effectively.